v Netherlands, Stadio San Siro, Milano (Second Phase) 24.06.1990

 Klinsmann was starting to look sharp up front, playing a neat one-two with Littbarski that was unlucky not to result in a goalscoring opportunity, but as the half-time whistle blew both teams went in with the score at 0-0.

 Franz Beckenbauer’s men could have doubled their advantage just moments later, as a mighty punt upfield by Bodo Illgner was just about met in the air by van Aerle with Klinsmann bearing down on the Dutch goal.
-The need to kill the game off was starkly illustrated when Jan Wouters went close for the Oranje, missing the target when he should have done better.
+The need to kill the game off would be starkly illustrated when Jan Wouters went close for the Oranje, missing the target when he should have done better.

 At the other end, a great cross by Ruud Gullit was superbly taken away from the feet of van Basten by full-back Jürgen Kohler, before a scuffed shot on target by van Basten was gratefully gathered by Illgner.
-Minutes later, the action was back in the Dutch half as Littbarski skipped past a number of defenders before hitting a shot straight at van Breukelen.
+Minutes later, the action would be back in the Dutch half as Littbarski skipped past a number of defenders before hitting a shot straight at van Breukelen.
 Matthäus then picked up speed down the left before he was cynically taken out by van Basten who was perhaps lucky to get only a yellow card.

 It was end to end stuff, played with an astonishing level of energy by both sides.
 By far the most energetic display had been that of Jürgen Klinsmann, who must have covered at least twice the ground as anyone else that evening.
 Shorn of his striking partner Rudi Völler, he continued to run at full pelt into the heart of the Dutch defence and was unlucky not to get his second with just under fifteen minutes to go.
-Latching onto a superb long ball from Brehme, Klinsmann’s pace took him past the almost static van Tiggelen, before his right-footed shot crashed against the post with van Breukelen completely beaten.
+Latching onto a superb long ball from Brehme, Klinsmann’s pace would take him past the almost static van Tiggelen, before his right-footed shot crashed against the post with van Breukelen completely beaten.
 It would have capped off a superb display.

 Franz Beckenbauer’s side could very easily have restored the two-goal cushion with their next attack, as Riedle left poor van Tiggelen for dead before forcing yet another stunning save from van Breukelen.
-The Dutch ‘keeper had produced a string of fine saves, and still had time to make another in beating away a Matthäus’ free kick after Littbarski had been fouled on the edge of the area by John van’t Schip.
+The Dutch ‘keeper had produced a string of fine saves, and would still have time to make another in beating away a Matthäus’ free kick after Littbarski had been fouled on the edge of the area by John van’t Schip.

 When the final whistle blew, it had brought to an end what was probably the most exciting and dramatic match of Italia ’90.
-While it is true that Germany dominated the match and could have won the game by four or five were it not for the heroics of Hans van Breukelen in the Dutch goal, the result remained in doubt right until the end.
+While it is true that Germany had dominated the match and could have won the game by four or five were it not for the heroics of Hans van Breukelen in the Dutch goal, the result had remained in doubt right until the end.
 It was a match that had everything – drama, controversy, some great German goals – and is one that counts as my own personal favourite.

 The Völler-Rijkaard incident had clearly been the focal point of the game, and things were not made any better in the immediate aftermath by the suggestion that Rijkaard’s actions had been sparked by Völler firing a racial insult in his direction.
 Such a theory was difficult to believe given the German striker’s character and reputation – moreover, no actual evidence could be found to support the accusation – but this didn’t stop some people in the media from throwing more fuel onto the fire.